 The 30-Second Answer

-If a senior has worked enough quarters under Social Security and is 65 or older, they get Medicare.
-Period.
-Income doesn't matter.
+A senior who has worked enough quarters under Social Security and is 65 or older qualifies for Medicare.
+Income does not matter.

-Many seniors are confused by Tennessee's branding.
 TennCare and Medicaid are the same thing.
-Tennessee just gave its program a different name in 1994 when it launched the §1115 demonstration.
-When this guide says "TennCare," that's Tennessee's Medicaid program.
+Tennessee gave its Medicaid program a different name in 1994 when it launched its Section 1115 demonstration.
+Where this guide says "TennCare," it means Tennessee's Medicaid program.

 What Medicare Is and What It Covers